[Major revision–posted 11/18/22 (replaces 12/9/15 edition)]

 e.
 An employee shall not enter Texas Tech property or be in a location where normal university business transactions occur or report for duty while under the influence of alcohol, drugs, or other controlled substances.

 f.
 Employees who are taking a legal drug or medication (over-the-counter or by prescription) that may adversely affect judgment, coordination, or other senses or the ability to perform work in a safe and productive manner must notify their supervisor before starting work.
-The department administrator, in consultation with Environmental Health and Safety and/or Human Resource Services, will decide whether the employee may remain at work and what work restrictions, if any, will apply.
+The department administrator, in consultation with Environmental Health & Safety, will decide whether the employee may remain at work and what work restrictions, if any, will apply.
 Employees found unable to work under this provision must use their sick leave (if appropriate), vacation leave, or leave without pay to cover the time not worked.

 7. Appeal Procedure

 Refer to OP 70.10, Non-faculty Employee Complaint Procedures, for specific information.

 8. Leave of Absence for Alcohol or Drug Treatment Program

 a.
 An employee shall be permitted to take a leave of absence to undergo treatment in an approved alcohol or drug treatment program.
 The cost of the program will be entirely at the employee's expense.
 The leave of absence must be requested prior to: